 Organizing a field trip for your school, organization, or visiting New York City from out of town?
 We offer workshops and tours for pre-k through adult learners.

-Explore the ways people respond to changes in society through a close look at jazz, black music, and American culture in post WWI Harlem.
-Students will use primary sources to better understand what life was like 100 years ago and how young black geniuses shared ideas that changed the world.
+Explore the ways people respond to changes in society through a close look at jazz, Black music, and American culture in post WWI Harlem.
+Students will use primary sources to better understand what life was like 100 years ago and how young Black geniuses shared ideas that changed the world.
+(60 minutes)

 A fun hands on introduction to jazz.
 This unique program includes an instrument petting zoo and an interactive presentation full of jazz recordings and videos of jazz singers and dancers.
 Participants of all ages and abilities are encouraged to dance, sing, and have a great time.

 Please contact us or fill out a request form for rate information.

 We accept credit, debit, checks, and purchase orders.

 Payment must be received in full, 2 weeks before your reservation.

 Ideal for elementary school students, this virtual field trip explores how musicians communicate.
 This 45 minute interactive program will include videos of great jazz musicians, call and response games, and a scat singing activity.
 (45 minutes)

 Travel to back in time to learn what Harlem was like 100 years ago.
 Middle school students will learn about artists, writers, musicians, song titles, and historic jazz clubs associated with the Harlem Renaissance.
 (45 minutes)

 Questions?
 Contact the museum at 212-348-8300.